 And here's what this looks like...
-The next few verses list examples of the changes you'll certainly make...

-"Therefore, putting away lying, "Let each one of you speak truth with his neighbor," for we are members of one another."
+The next few verses list examples of the changes you'll make...4:25 "Therefore, putting away lying, "Let each one of you speak truth with his neighbor," for we are members of one another."
 Christians should be truth-tellers.

-Verse 26, "Be angry, and do not sin..."
+Verse 26, 4:26 "Be angry, and do not sin..."
 It's not always wrong to be angry.
-There's a lot in this world that should rile your anger - just don't let anger lead to sin.
+There's a lot of evil in this world that should rile our anger - just don't let anger lead to sin.